MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 >Applies To: System Center 2016 - Data Protection Manager

-You can deploy DPM to back up client computers.
-Depending on the client operating system you can back up volumes, shares, folders, files, bare metal and system state, and deduped volumes.
+You can deploy System Center Data Protection Manager (DPM) to back up client computers.
+Depending on the client operating system, you can back up volumes, shares, folders, files, bare metal and system state, and deduped volumes.

 ## Prerequisites and limitations